ykxvqze/bash_projects/README.md

 ## Delete metadata

 <a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/delmeta.sh">delmeta.sh</a>: Bash script for deleting metadata (author name; date timestamps) from a docx (Word) document.
-Metadata in the output file will appear empty (no author), (no date), including comments in the margin which will now appear with no author and no timestamps.
+Metadata in the output file will appear empty, including comments in the margin.

 <!--a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/delmeta.py">delmeta.py</a>: Python script that does the same as above, however with an additional (mask) option for modifying timestamps of comments using numpy.
 If the mask option is specified, then timestamps of comments in the margin will be changed through randomization where timestamps are assigned with an incremental component drawn from a uniform distribution.
 -->
 ## Scrape image files from xkcd site

 <a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/scrapexkcd.sh">scrapexkcd.sh</a>: scrape cartoon images from an (inaccessible) xkcd directory.
-The script keeps a log of the last page scraped (from its previous execution if any) and will start fetching images from where it left off (i.e. adding only new cartoon images to a designated directory).
+The script keeps a log of the last page scraped (from any previous execution) and will start fetching images from where it left off (i.e. adding only new cartoon images to a designated directory).

 ## Linecutter tool